-It is only 418 pages (the version I read – 25th anniversary edition), but it took me ages to read!
-It is an interesting philosophical fiction with many interesting life questions, but it just couldn’t hold my attention very well.
-So be warned, it may feel a little slow at times, but hang in there.
-Anyways, I finally forced myself to read past the first few chapters and was happy that I made it through the entire book, but I will not be reading it again anytime soon!
-This book was a huge success when it was released in 1974 and interestingly, this book was rejected 121 times by publishers.
-Robert is persistent (it did take him 4 years to write after all).
-Seeing as this book was published in 1974, I do believe it was ahead of it’s time, but it’s not telling us anything new.
-The ideas in his book are pretty wide spread these days, but Robert has a great way of putting some tough philosophical questions into a story anyone can read and enjoy.
+This was an interesting philosophical fiction with many interesting life questions, but it just couldn’t hold my attention very well.
+This book was a huge success when it was released in 1974.
+I do believe it was ahead of its time, but it’s not telling us anything new today… The ideas in his book are pretty wide-spread these days, but Robert has a great way of putting some tough philosophical questions into a story anyone can read and enjoy.

 So, what’s it all about?
 The plot line is simple – It is about a father and 11 year old son traveling across the United States on a 17 day motorcycle trip.
 They start in Minneapolis with the Sutherlands, a couple who he is friends with.
 They part ways when they reach Montana, which is a significant place for the narrator (past college teaching career), and the father and son continue on until they reach California.
 But it’s not the motorcycle trip that is the interesting part of the book, it’s the segments in-between his descriptive motorcycle scenes and activities that keep you reading.
 Some parts of the book are heavy, so the motorcycle riding scenes are a nice break.